L. Randall Wray: Publications

 journals, including the Journal of Economic Issues, the Cambridge Journal of Economics, the Review of Political Economy, the Journal of Post Keynesian Economics, the Economic and Labour Relations Review, the French journal Economie Appliquée, and the Eastern Economic Journal.

+Legal issues

+In May 2026, Wray was charged by Red Hook Police in New York with misdemeanor driving while intoxicated following a two-vehicle crash near Bard College.